algobulls/algobulls_help_site/docs/index.md

 Your KYC details like Aadhar ID, PAN, etc. are required as per the governmental regulations for trading online.

 ## 3) Add funds into your Algobulls account
-Click [here]() to know more about adding funds into your Algobulls account.
+Click [here](member/wallet.md) to know more about your Wallet.
+All pricing, packages and adding funds into your Algobulls account are covered here.
-These funds are used to fire trades through your account.

-Alternatively, you can directly avail one of our packages by paying up-front.

-Package details can be found [here]()

-!!! info
-    Ask J about screenshots for packages.

 ## 4) Update your trading risk
-Click [here](member/Settings/general-settings.md##Trading Management) to know more about updating your trading risk.
+Click [here](member/Settings/general-settings.md) to know more about updating your trading risk.

 Trading Risk is the amount till which the AlgoBulls platform should execute your trade.